Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

-By akiba37 from Bloomfield, CT
+By Joyce from Bloomfield, CT

 This is a guide about cleaning dust from suede shoes.
 The nap on suede shoes can make them a bit harder to clean then smooth leather.

 This is a guide about cleaning rain stains on suede shoes.
 Because suede is very absorbent shoes made of suede can become spotted if you get caught in the rain.
-By following a few simple steps you can remove the water spots from your shoes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I tried a Thrifty tip on how to clean suede shoes in a jiff using hydrogen peroxide.
 I tried it, but nothing happened.
 Am I missing something?
 Should I try something else?

 If I use a good stiff brush on mine it gets rid of any dried on dirt, etc. If you slightly dampen the whole shoe with water (I just used an old slightly damp rag) then brush it and let it dry it should pull up any nap that has flattened out and/or gotten shiny.
 It will change the color of your shoes slightly, a bit darker, but if you do the whole shoe it won't make much difference.
 I have several pairs of suede dress shoes and this is how I take care of mine.

 What is the best way to clean suede shoes?